danielfears/AutomateEnableDiagnosticSettings/README.md

-# Azure Resource Diagnostic Settings Automation Script
+# Azure Log Analytics Workspace Enabler Script

-## Introduction
+## Overview
-This PowerShell script is designed to automate the process of configuring diagnostic settings for Azure resources.
-It ensures that all Azure resources within your subscriptions are correctly configured with Log Analytics Workspace (LAW) and Event Hub (EH) diagnostic settings.
+This PowerShell script is designed to enable Log Analytics Workspace (LAW) diagnostic settings across all resource types in Microsoft Azure subscriptions that are supported by diagnostic settings.
+It iterates over multiple subscriptions, enabling LAW for each supported resource while specifically excluding Azure Firewalls.

 ## Prerequisites
-- Azure PowerShell module: The script requires the Azure PowerShell module to be installed and available on the system where the script is run.
-- Azure Account: A user account with sufficient permissions to modify diagnostic settings across the Azure resources.
+- Azure PowerShell Module
+- Access to the Azure subscriptions you intend to configure
-- Log Analytics Workspace ID and Diagnostic Setting Name: These values need to be provided within the script.
+- Log Analytics Workspace ID

-## Configuration
-Before running the script, configure the following variables within the script:
-- `$logAnalyticsWorkspaceId`: Your Log Analytics Workspace ID.
-- `$diagnosticSettingName`: Your preferred name for the diagnostic settings.

 ## Usage
-To use this script, follow these steps:
-1. Open your PowerShell terminal.
-2. Ensure you are logged into your Azure account.
-If not, the script will prompt for login.
-3. Run the script.

-## How It Works
+1. **Set Variables**:
+   - `$logAnalyticsWorkspaceId`: Set this to your Log Analytics Workspace ID.
+   - `$diagnosticSettingName`: Name for the diagnostic setting to be applied.
+   - `$supportedResourceTypes`: Array containing all resource types that support diagnostic settings in Azure.
+Modify as needed.

+2. **Login to Azure**:
-1. **Conditional Login**: Checks if you are logged into Azure and prompts for login if not.
+   The script checks if you are logged in and prompts for login if necessary.

-2. **Subscription Handling**: Iterates through all Azure subscriptions accessible to your account.
-3. **Resource Processing**: For each subscription, it retrieves all resources and processes each one to check and set the diagnostic settings as follows:
-   - If a resource has Event Hub (EH) enabled and LAW disabled, it enables LAW.
-   - If a resource has both EH and LAW enabled, it removes the Event Hub Diagnostic settings.
-   - If a resource has LAW enabled and EH disabled, it leaves the resource as-is.
-4. **Error Handling**: In case of any failures in retrieving the diagnostic settings for a resource, it outputs a warning.
-5. **Tracking Changes**: All amended resources are tracked and reported at the end of processing each subscription.
+3. **Run the Script**:
+   Execute the script.
+It will loop through each subscription accessible to your account, apply diagnostic settings, and generate a report.

-## Notes
+## Script Behavior
-- The script outputs the status and actions taken for each resource in the console.
+- The script sets the context to each subscription one by one and fetches all resources.
+- It checks each resource to see if it's a type that supports diagnostic settings and is not an Azure Firewall.
+- LAW diagnostic settings are applied to each supported resource.
+- If the setting application fails, the resource is recorded.
+- At the end of execution, the script provides a summary of all resources across subscriptions where LAW could not be enabled.

+## Important Notes
-- Ensure you have the necessary permissions before running the script to avoid access-related errors.
+- Ensure that the account used has the necessary permissions to modify resources across the subscriptions.
+- Review and update the list of supported resource types as per your organizational requirements.
+- The script includes error handling to continue execution even if some resources fail to update.

 ## Disclaimer
-This script is provided 'as is' and should be tested in a non-production environment before use.
-The author is not responsible for any unintended effects of this script.
+This script is provided 'as-is' and should be tested in a non-production environment before use.
+The author is not responsible for any unintended consequences of using this script in your Azure environment.

-## Contribution
-Feedback and contributions to this script are welcome.
-Please submit your suggestions or improvements as pull requests or issues in the repository.